 The program aims to increase the availability of affordable rental housing for low and moderate-income individuals and families in selected rural areas and towns.
 In partnership with qualified private-sector lenders, they provide financing to eligible borrower landlords so they can rent out more homes.

 Private lenders who want to participate in the program may apply for a loan guarantee for the loans they provided to eligible borrowers.
 These are borrowers who are building or preserving affordable rural rental housing.
 These lenders are automatically eligible if they are approved and active in any of the following qualified programs.
 These are: Fannie Mae, Freddie Mac, Ginnie Mae, HUD, Federal Home Loan Bank members and state or local housing finance agencies.

 Eligible borrowers are most state and local governmental entities.
 However, there are others such as nonprofit organizations, for-profit organizations (including LLC’s) and federally-recognized tribes.

 There are other requirements in the program.
-First, the rent for individual units should be maximum of 30% of 115% of area median income.
+First, the rent for individual units should be a maximum of 30% of 115% of area median income.
 The average rent for an entire project must not exceed 30% of 100% of area medium income (adjusted for family size).
 This includes tenant-paid utilities.
 A complex must have a minimum of five units.
-The program allows units in the complex that are detached, semi-detached, row houses or multi-family structure.
+The program allows units in the complex that are detached, semi-detached, row houses or multi-family structures.

 The Approval Process

 To get approval, applicants must actually go through a two-part process.
-They must first qualify and secure approval though one of the government-approved lenders.
+They must first qualify and secure approval through one of the government-approved lenders.
 Then, they should submit an application to the Rural Housing Development Authority in order to gain approval for the guarantee program.